 F71 Speed Dev Err Speed deviation error Causes The detected car speed is d The detected car speed is different from the expected value.
 Remedies Check for proper connection of DP1 and DP2 signals.
 Verify the DP1 and DP2 inputs on the CT SRU toggle rapidly back & forth as the car moves.
 IP8300: Verify the CAT5 connection cable between the IP8300 breakout board and the selector head has not come loose or disconnected.
 Reseat cable.
 Make sure the CAT5 cable is a standard cable and not a modified or crossover cable.
-Encoder: not become loose or disconnected.
-Check the encoder speed ermine if it's reading accurately.
+Encoder: Verify that the encoder has not become loose or disconnected.
+Check the encoder speed feedback in the drive to determine if it's reading accurately.